lj020326/ansible-datacenter/docs/infrastructure-as-code/standard-operating-procedures.md

 #### Create Inventory Repo feature development branch

 1. Clone the inventory repository from Bitbucket
-    1. The repository contains a Prod folder for the Production Ansible install and a Sandbox folder for the Sandbox Ansible install.
+    1. The repository contains a Prod folder for the Production Ansible install and a TEST folder for the TEST Ansible install.
     2. Inside each of those subfolders are folders for specific inventories.
 We are moving towards one example.int folder that contains all of the hosts managed by that instance of Ansible and one aap-inventory folder that contains only the Ansible hosts themselves for managing itself.
 2. Create a branch from an active Jira ticket in the repository
 3. Locate the appropriate yaml file and update the group membership for any hosts being added/deleted.